Ikutsu/OpenAIDoc-demo/demo/docs/kotlin.md

 ## The UserService Component

-Let's write the UserService component to request the default user and see what we can get:
+Let's write the UserService component to request the default user:

 ```kotlin
 class UserService(private val userRepository: UserRepository) {